Policies

 3:10 pm - Elementary dismissal - Please pick up your child promptly at 3:10 pm.
 (Project Term dismissal time is 2:40 pm.)

-- Time away from class because of approved in-school activities and meetings with counselors or other school personnel are coded as SR (school related) and not considered an absence.
+Time away from class because of approved in-school activities and meetings with counselors or other school personnel are coded as (SR) school related and not considered an absence.

-When a student exceeds the 5-day limit for the semester it may greatly affect their academic success.
-Class time and homework missed due to excessive absence from school or class may not be made up without penalty.
-Communication with the school and teacher(s) is very important.
+- Class time and homework missed due to excessive absence from school or class may not be made up without penalty.

 HERE ARE THE GUIDELINES ON EXCUSED, EXEMPT AND UNEXCUSED ABSENCES